 - the fixed interest rate is not guaranteed unless you arrange a rate lock.
 With most lenders the rate that will apply to your mortgage is the rate that is published on either the day the loan settles or may be the day the mortgage documents are drawn up.
 For many borrowers this is weeks after the application is lodged and therefore most people will take the ‘rate-lock’ option which guarantees that the rate which applied on the day you locked will be valid through to settlement ( usually 90 days, but for some lenders 60 days ).
 Most lenders will charge a fee of around 0.15% of the loan amount while others charge a flat $750 and yet a few others offer you a free 90 day fixed interest rate lock.
 Beware of some lenders whose rate lock applies even if the rate falls – you pay the higher amount, obviously we don’t recommend these lenders.

 And so the reality is for many people, at this time the risks appear to be worth the gain which at the very least would be the ability to sleep at night.
-That probably explains why so many of our clients with large borrowing are rushing to fix their home loans.
 None the less fixed interest rates probably aren’t suitable for everyone such people working with insecure tenure eg: casual or people considering starting a new business etc.